Are you looking for cheap housing alternatives?

 This is for those of you looking for a little thrill for their next new housing alternative -not so much for anyone that is scared of heights or the idea of their home hanging in the trees.

 If you love camping then a Yurt should be one you list of alternative housing options.
-I think yurts are basically sturdy and spacious tents that have an amazingly decorated interior.
+I think yurts are basically sturdy and spacious tents that have an amazingly decorated interiors.

 It’s like an eternal glamping (Glam+Camping) trip and it’s a fantastic cheap housing alternative for someone who likes to be close to nature.